Fort Worth Stalking Defense Lawyer

 Criminal Defense Attorney for Stalking Arrests in Fort Worth, TX

 Were you arrested for an alleged stalking or harassment charge anywhere in the DFW area?
 You should not make any kind of statement to authorities without legal counsel.
-Contact Townsend, Gebhardt & Eppes, PLLC right away for help protecting your legal rights.
+Contact Gebhardt and Eppes, PLLC right away for help protecting your legal rights.

 Overview of Stalking and Harassment in Tarrant County

 - When can a person be charged with this crime?